-Topological states in non-Hermitian systems have attracted a lot of attention in the last years, significantly extending the viable examples of topological matter~\cite{Ashida:2020, Okuma:2023, Bergholtz:2021}.
+Topological states in non-Hermitian systems have attracted much attention recently, significantly extending the viable examples of topological matter ~\cite{nherm1,nherm2,nherm3,Ashida:2020, Shankar:2017, Okuma:2023, Kunst:2019, Bergholtz:2021}.
 We show the presence of a line gap in the bands corresponding to the models under consideration, which is the key property of the existence of topologically protected states.
-It turns out that for Maxwell's equation and the Jackiw-Rebbi model the existence of a line gap is enough, while in other cases, there are some additional conditions for the chiral force.
+It turns out that for the Jackiw-Rebbi model, the change of sign of a chiral term is enough, while in other cases, there are some additional conditions for the chiral force.

 This paper is organized as follows.
-In section~\ref{sec:setup}, we comment on the general type of physical systems we are going to consider.
-In section~\ref{sec:bands}, we study the shallow water, inhomogeneous Maxwell's equations and the Jackiw-Rebbi model for different setups including curvature in the context of topologically protected modes in these systems.
+In section~\ref{sec:setup}, we comment on the general type of physical systems we consider.
+In section~\ref{sec:bands}, we study the shallow water, Maxwell's equations in ingomogeneous medium, and the Jackiw-Rebbi model for different setups defined on curved surfaces in the context of topologically protected modes in these systems.